Robert Borski: Congress

+Redistricting

 In 2002, the Republican-controlled State Legislature threw Borski a curve.
-Pennsylvania was due to lose two districts as a result of the 2000 United States Census, and the legislature dismantled his northeast Philadelphia district.
+Pennsylvania was due to lose two districts as a result of the 2000 United States census, and the legislature dismantled his northeast Philadelphia district.
 Borski's home was drawn into the Montgomery County-based 13th District of two-term Democrat Joe Hoeffel.
 They expected that either Borski or Hoeffel would be bloodied from the resulting primary election.
 However, Borski decided not to run, instead retiring from Congress and allowing Hoeffel to avoid a costly primary campaign.

+Later career

 After retiring, Borski formed his own lobbying firm, Borski Associates.
 Governor Ed Rendell hired Borski in 2003 to help lobby for the state of Pennsylvania in Congress.